Strobesstrobes

 How many phases are there in penetration testing?

 Most methodologies define five core phases: reconnaissance, scanning, exploitation, post-exploitation, and reporting.
-Some frameworks add pre-engagement and remediation as bookends, giving six or seven steps total.
+Some frameworks like PTES add pre-engagement and threat modeling as bookends, giving six or seven steps total.

 What is the first phase of a penetration test?

-Reconnaissance is the first technical phase, where the tester gathers intelligence on the target using OSINT and footprinting.
-Before that, the engagement starts with pre-engagement scoping and authorization.
+Reconnaissance is the first technical phase, where the tester gathers intelligence using OSINT and footprinting.
+Before that, the engagement starts with pre-engagement scoping, authorization, and rules of engagement.

 What is the difference between scanning and enumeration?

-Scanning finds what's live and open, like hosts and ports.
-Enumeration digs into those services to extract specifics, such as usernames, shares, software versions, and configuration details an attacker can use.
+Scanning finds what is live and open, like hosts and ports.
+Enumeration digs into those services to extract specifics, such as usernames, shares, software versions, and configuration an attacker can act on.

 Why is post-exploitation important?

-Post-exploitation shows real business impact by measuring how far a single foothold can spread through privilege escalation and lateral movement.
-It's the difference between reporting a bug and reporting a path to full compromise.
+Post-exploitation shows real business impact by measuring how far a single foothold spreads through privilege escalation and lateral movement.
+It is the difference between reporting a bug and reporting a path to full compromise.

 What framework defines penetration testing phases?

 The Penetration Testing Execution Standard (PTES) is the most cited.
-NIST SP 800-115 and the OWASP WSTG also formalize testing stages, and most professional engagements blend these.
+NIST SP 800-115 defines a four-phase model, and the OWASP WSTG formalizes web testing stages.
+Most professional engagements blend these, as covered in our standards guide.

 Sources and references